syakirharis25/workers/README.md

 * since animals, livestock like cattle, cow, that needs years to multiply, goat, sheep, that needs half of a single year to multiply, it needs a very good management, give it some time to multiply, among the solution is the bird type of meat like chicken also only take couple of months to multiply, and the water-based animals like fish that usually take weeks to multiply <br />
 * 1 cup of wild rice need to cook between	45 to 55 minutes before serve it to workers, some workers may need to chase their time for their other tasks or jobs they need to do in their life, therefore should give them other cereal option that can help with the workers time management <br />
 * all foods and drinks must be fresh, properly cooked to prevent any sickness of the workers, to maximize the amount of nutrient intakes, maximum is 24 hours from the kitchen finished product preparation to the table of workers, specialize the route for dining preparation so everything can move smoothly, eliminating any waste of time during the food and drinks preparation for the workers
+* drink is at least properly boiled raw water, properly treated hot tea, properly treated hot chocolate
+* bread is at least a loaf of baguette, a loaf of brioche, a loaf of fougasse, a loaf of michetta
+* fruit is at least one cavendish banana, one watermelon, one pineapple, one papaya, one guava

 And at least 24 hours enough sleep and rest every single week, continuously without any interruption or any disturbance, having very strong mental health, in a very good state of mind, in every beginning of the month in the Gregorian calendar.